-Mark Brown: Killer jailed for at least 49 years over women's murders
+Mark Brown: 'Pure evil' killer gets life sentence for women's murders

 "She had challenges but she was overcoming them and had hopes for her future with her two children who she adored."

-Brown, a father of one who had a long-term partner, has always maintained that he does not know where Ms Ware is, and that she is still alive.
+Brown, a father of one who had a long-term partner, met both of his victims on an escort website.

+He has always maintained that he does not know where Ms Ware is, and that she is still alive.

 He had claimed that in November 2021 Ms Morgan had slipped and fallen on a tool or piece of mechanical equipment in a workshop he was renting at Little Bridge Farm, near Hastings, hitting her head.